-Indiana University of Pennsylvania (IUP) is required by Federal Law 668.34 (Federal Register/Vol. 75, No. 209, October 29, 2010) to define and enforce the standards of Satisfactory Academic Progress in measurable standards to determine a student’s
+Indiana University of Pennsylvania (IUP) is required by Federal Law 668.34 (Federal Register/Vol. 75, No. 209, October 29, 2010) to define and enforce the standards of Satisfactory Academic Progress in measurable standards to determine

-continuous progress in a program leading to a degree are eligible for Title IV, state, and institutional financial aid.
+who are making continuous progress in a program leading to a degree are eligible for Title IV, state, and institutional financial aid.

 Title IV Financial Assistance Programs include the following:

 Maintaining Satisfactory Academic Progress at IUP for Title IV assistance purposes is defined as being in compliance with Satisfactory Academic Progress Policy (SAP).
 Inability to meet the guidelines of this policy results in a loss of

-from all Title IV programs.
+funding from all Title IV programs.
 IUP cannot waive the Satisfactory Academic Progress requirement for any student in order to allow them to receive federal financial assistance.

 Both part-time and full-time students are treated equally for the purposes of monitoring and enforcing Satisfactory Academic Progress (SAP).

-Financial Aid Satisfactory Academic Progress (SAP) Appeal Form
+Financial Aid SAP Appeal Form